This post may contain affiliate links. Please see myย disclosure policy

 Recipe Tips

 - Don’t want chocolate for breakfast?
 Don’t worry!
-Just leave out the chocolate chips and you have the classic coffee cake that mom made when you were growing up.
+Just leave out the chocolate chips and you have classic coffee cake.
+This is the base recipe that I grew up with, I only added chocolate chip, no other changes were made.

 - For the topping, cut the butter into small pieces and make sure it is nice and cold.
-That will make for the best streusel.
+That will make for the best streusel and it will take longer for the butter to melt and you will get that crispy streusel you are looking for.

 - This is best served warm.
 Let it cool for 5-10 minutes after it comes out of the oven and then slice and serve.